Windows OS Hub

 move search index file

-If the Windows.edb file starts growing again after defragmenting and/or rebuilding the search index, try the following methods that may help you to fix the issue:
+If your Windows.edb file continues to grow in size after you defragment and/or rebuild the search index, try the following methods, which may help resolve the problem.

-1. Run the built-in Windows 10 Search and Indexing Troubleshooter.
-You can run this using the command: msdt.exe -ep SystemSettings_Troubleshoot_L2 -id SearchDiagnostic .
-In the list of issues, select “Search or indexing is slow”.
-The troubleshooting wizard will then try to get the Windows Search service back to normal state;win10 search and index troubleshooter - fix wsearch service
+1. Run the built-in Windows Search and Indexing Troubleshooter using the command: msdt.exe -ep SystemSettings_Troubleshoot_L2 -id SearchDiagnostic .
+Select “Search or indexing is slow” in the list.
+The wizard will then attempt to restore the Windows Search service to its default state;win10 search and index troubleshooter - fix wsearch service

-3. If you use Outlook with PST files on your computer, then when you index them, the size of the Windows.edb file grows in proportion to the size of the PST files.
-This can lead to running out of disk space and performance problems.
-This can lead to insufficient disk space and slow computer performance.
-In this case, Microsoft recommends excluding Outlook from the list of indexed items. disable outlook and pst files indexing on windows 10Of course, Outlook search will stop working (this won’t be a problem if you store your mailbox on an Exchange server with search index enabled);
+3. If you are using Outlook with PST files on your computer, the size of the Windows.edb file increases in proportion to the size of the PST files as they are indexed.
+This can cause the hard drive to run out of space and cause computer performance problems.
+In this case, Microsoft recommends that you exclude Outlook from the list of indexed items. disable outlook and pst files indexing on windows 10Of course, Outlook search will stop working (this won’t be a problem if the mailbox is hosted on an Exchange Server with search indexing enabled);

-4. If nothing helps and the Windows.edb file size keeps growing, you can completely disable the wsearch service or configure a logon script that resets the search index on startup.
+4. If nothing helps and the Windows.edb file size keeps growing, you can disable the wsearch service completely or configure a logon script to reset the search index at startup.

 Facebook Twitter Google + Pinterest